 Special thanks to the Westchester County Police and the Bedford Boy Scout Troop #129.

 An extra special thank you goes out to the Somers VFD EMS crew for coming out and supporting the race and runners.
-The Somers EMS crew has been with us since the start of Run The Farm and is always helping and assisting all comers.
-Sunday saw a few scrapes, bruises, and one runner in the early race who was hurt — we don’t know the extent of any injuries due to privacy concerns, but we are sending good healing vibes out to them!
+The Somers EMS crew has been with for all 8 years of Run The Farm.
+They are always helping and assisting all comers.
+Sunday saw a few scrapes & bruises — we don’t know the extent of any injuries due to privacy rules, but we always send good healing vibes out to them!

-And finally — a huge thank you as always to the runners and families who came out to participate in this tradition.
+Lastly we want to thank the runners and families who came out to participate in this tradition.
 We are blessed to be able to celebrate such a great event with all of you.